seansnoo/hello-world/Snook-CyberRaider.md

 ## Third Flag
 * Low/orbit
 * located in /home/airmanjoe/'spaces in this filename'
-	* Used cat \'91spaces then tabbed to auto complete filename.
+	* Used cat 'spaces then tabbed to auto complete filename.

 ## Fourth Flag
 * calamity-zebra